-JFSAP is a Defense-wide program that augments services provided through installation-based Military and Family Support Centers and Reserve Component Family Programs.
-JFSAP teams, which are based at each state’s Joint Force Headquarters, provide services such as non-medical individual and family counseling through Military and Family Life Counselors; information about MOS resources and services; and referrals to community-based services and support such as assistance locating child care.
+The Joint Family Support Assistance Program is a Defense-wide program that augments services provided through installation-based Military and Family Support Centers and Reserve Component Family Programs.
+The JFSAP places a Military OneSource consultant at each state's Joint Force Headquarters to provide access to services such as confidential non-medical individual and family counseling through Military OneSource, information about Military OneSource resources and services, and referrals to community-based services and support such as assistance locating child care.

-Non-military, community organizations that support military families are also considered a part of the FRS, as they play a key role in providing the services you need for everyday life.
-A listing of federal and civilian partners that are officially recognized by the Department of Defense is available online.
-Your local access points (Military and Family Support Center, Guard and Reserve Component Family Program, MOS, and JFSAP) can also connect you to other approved partners offering services in your local community.
+Non-military community organizations that support military families are also considered a part of the FRS, as they play a key role in providing the services you need for everyday life.
+A listing of federal and civilian providers that are officially recognized by the Department of Defense is available online.
+Your local access points (Military and Family Support Center, National Guard and Reserve Component Family Program, Military OneSource and JFSAP) can also connect you to other approved providers offering services in your local community.